puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

 Here, use the built-in Hiera `lookup()` function to tell Puppet to fetch data for each of the `pasture` component class parameters you want to manage.

+Replace the content of your class with the content that is shown below.

 [//]: # (code/120_hiera/modules/profile/manifests/pasture/app.pp)

 ```puppet